rjpcasalino/blog_bt/src/posts/2023-08-26-Dora_or_Dreaming_in_Hysteria_or_Freud's_Boys.md

 I have a "strangely prurient mind" and for that I am sorry.
 Freud immediately carried out a physical examination of (our) colleague's sister.
 She was cured.
 Did she feel his hard cock between her tits?
 No, she responses to a course of Hg injections.

 Sigmund examined children naked.
 They were in a state of undress, but of course.
 He recalls all of this in his "Dream Book".
-Dora's cough just masks her desire to suck off her papa **use the word Freud uses in Dora** (Father Freud).
+Dora's cough just masks her desire to suck off her papa **use the word Freud uses in Dora**.
 Dora always knows he'll go there and, to Freud Dora's disagreement only confirms his incorrect notion.
 Repression, see.

 Father Freud has a morbid obsession with proving that Dora masturbates.
 Wants to see it so bad, this old man.